Vonng/Capslock/README.md

 - Q： Why using ✱ as symbol of hyper key？

-  A：Cause asterisk have the ascii code 42, which is the answer to life, the universe, and everything!  while itself has meaning 'star'. ✱ (Heavy-Asterisk) is a pretty version of `*`(Asterisk).
+  A：Cause asterisk have the ascii code 42, which is the answer to life, the universe, and everything!  while itself has meaning 'star'. ✱ (Heavy-Asterisk) is a pretty version of `*` (Asterisk).
 Actually I would choose ☯  if Github could render it properly...

 - Q：Why Linux support is missing？

-  A：Cause I always use Linux through Terminal of Mac or Windows, so….
+  A：because I choose Mac, and use Linux through terminal.

 - Q:  Why there is some different key bindings between Mac version and Win version?

-  A:   Since I don't use windows anymore（Except Steam！）, the win version is no longer matined.
-I am LAZY…, welcome if you could fix that...
+  A:   I don't use windows anymore,  Win version is no longer maintained.
+Welcome if you can fix that.

 - Q:  Why there's an old Mac version?

-  A:  Because Apple is really capricious. macOS Sierra changes it's kernel architecture, so the old version karabiner is incompatible with macOS higher than 10.12.
+  A:  Apple is really capricious. macOS Sierra changes it's kernel architecture, so the old version karabiner is incompatible with macOS after 10.12.
 But now there's a new version of karabiner named karabiner-elements.
 While karabiner-elements use a new JSON-format conf instead of old XML-format.
-Still, I'm lazy to maintain old format conf…., embrace the new one please...
+Please using the new version.

+  ​

 ## About

-Author：Vonng(fengruohang@outlook.com)
+Author：Vonng (fengruohang@outlook.com)

 License：WTFPL

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/WTFPL_logo.svg/140px-WTFPL_logo.svg.png)

 ```
-do What The Fuck you want to Public License
+Do What The Fuck you want to Public License

 Version 1.0
-Copyright (C) 2000 Feng Ruohang (Vonng).
+Copyright (C) 2018 Feng Ruohang (Vonng).
 Everyone is permitted to copy and distribute verbatim copies
 of this license document, but changing it is not allowed.